Ashis16github/Hacktoberfest-2022/Algorithms/README.md

-# This is for Algorithms (language of your choice).
+# ThisFile  is for Algorithms of Programs(language of your choice).
 ## Contribute through your knowldge.
+Feel free to pull request